DerGuru/The-Resonant/Chapters/03-Part3-06-I_d_consider_coming_out_of_retirement.md

 They weren't just asking Mrs. Amari for help.

 They were asking for her trust.

 One careful conversation at a time.

+As he walked home, Jason thought about Mrs. Amari's flowers.
+Six years of careful tending.
+Thirty years since she'd left the resonance world.

+Tomorrow, she'd decide if she was willing to come back.

+For Elyra.
+For them.

+One careful conversation at a time.